dvrasp/TheTroz/docs/spell_docs.rst

   * **Required configs**: ``None``
   * **Example usage**:

+    * ``floopdy whoopdy doobedo``

+      * Oh dear, Your/our computer(s) had suffered a memory leak, and we are waiting for them to be topped up.

     * ``supercalifragilisticexpialidocious``

-      * Oh snap, Support staff hung over, send aspirin and come back LATER.
+      * Drat!
+Support staff hung over, send aspirin and come back LATER.

     * ``scooby dooby doo``

-      * I beg you pardon, short leg on process table
+      * Oh dear, short leg on process table

-    * ``floopdy whoopdy doobedo``

-      * Oh snap, Your/our computer(s) had suffered a memory leak, and we are waiting for them to be topped up.

 OpenWeatherMap --  Gets the current weather conditions and forecast